dwnm99/abtest-automation/README.md

 - **Manual & Time-Consuming:** Analyzing A/B test results for each new page or campaign was a manual process involving data extraction, metric calculation (CTR, CVR, etc.), and statistical significance testing.
 - **Scalability Issue:** With a growing number of experiments (2-3 per week), the manual process became unsustainable, creating a bottleneck for the Discovery Page team's rapid iteration cycles.
+- **Dashboard Limitation:** The initial build of the A/B test experiment analysis result dashboard requires static data to identify specific page or component names to register as metric dimensions.
+This is problematic for the Discovery Page team because we are constantly creating new pages for experiments.
 - **Data Capture Challenges:** Ensuring consistent and accurate data capture for newly created, dynamic experiment pages was a critical hurdle.

 **🧑‍💻 My Role & Contribution:**